 While doing research for this article, I personally found just over 3 instances where somebody complained about some aspect of Enertion Boards, and the owner himself showed up and offered numerous solutions to the customer complaint.
 It’s very impressive and shows you that the company really cares about its products.

 Enertion Raptor: Final Notes

 For riders who simply want one of the top electric skateboards on the market in terms of looks and functionality, the Enertion Raptor is your board.
 When I was looking over the specifications of this and other boards, car analogies kept coming through my mind.

 The Enertion Raptor is the Tesla Roadster compared to Boosted Board or Evolve’s BMWs.
-Yeah both cars are nice but the Roadster is simply in another league of its own.
+Yeah, both cars are nice but the Roadster is simply in a league of its own.

 With the Enertion Raptor, you get what you pay for though and you’ll pay handsomely for this board.
 Check below for the price and additional photos and reviews of the board.